Bruce G. Paulsen is a member of Seward & Kissel’s Litigation Group. Bruce has practiced law since 1985, and has been a partner since 2002.

 U.S.C.A., Fifth Circuit

-Prior to joining Seward & Kissel, Andrew served as an enforcement attorney in the Financial Frauds & Consumer Protection Division at the New York State Department of Financial Services.
-In that capacity, he managed and led complex investigations into the banking and insurance industries, including investigations into widespread manipulation in the foreign exchange market, high-frequency trading abuses, international sanctions violations, anti-money laundering violations, predatory lending practices, and illegal insurance practices.
+Prior to joining Seward & Kissel, Andrew served as an enforcement attorney in the Financial Frauds & Consumer Protection Division at the New York State Department of Financial Services (DFS).
+In that capacity, he managed and led complex investigations into the banking and insurance industries, including investigations into widespread manipulation in the foreign exchange market, high-frequency trading abuses, anti-money laundering violations, predatory lending practices, and illegal insurance practices.
+During his time at DFS, Andrew also brought some of the most significant enforcement actions for violations of U.S. economic sanctions, resulting in hundreds of millions of dollars in monetary fines and widespread industry reforms.

-In addition, Andrew served as special counsel to the Moreland Commission on Utility Storm Preparation and Response, which was a special commission established by Governor Andrew M. Cuomo to investigate New York’s utility companies following Hurricane Sandy.
-In that position, Andrew led investigations into some of New York’s largest utility companies, which resulted in widespread industry reforms.
+In addition, Andrew served as special counsel to the Moreland Commission, which was a special commission established by Governor Andrew M. Cuomo to investigate New York’s utility companies following Hurricane Sandy.
+In that position, Andrew led investigations into some of New York’s largest utility companies, resulting in industry and legislative reforms.

 He received a B.A., cum laude, from Union College, and a J.D. from Cornell Law School.